mickeyboxell/linkerd-lab/lab-0.md

     oci setup config
     ```

     The command prompts you for the information required for the config file and the API public/private keys.
 The setup dialog generates an API key pair and creates the config file.
+Upload the public API key to your Oracle Cloud account in the users menu.
 For more information refer to [Installing the CLI](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/cliinstall.htm>).

 13. Download kubeconfig.
 In the Console, open the navigation menu.
 Under Solutions and Platform, go to Developer Services and click Container Clusters.
 On the Cluster List page, click the name of the cluster you want to access using kubectl and the Kubernetes Dashboard.
 The Cluster page shows details of the cluster.
 Click the Access Kubeconfig button to display the How to Access Kubeconfig dialog box.Create a directory to contain the kubeconfig file.
 By default, the expected directory name is `$HOME/.kube`.
 For example, on Linux, enter the following command \(or copy and paste it from the **How to Access Kubeconfig** dialog box\):